rahul-dethe/running_instructions/Guide to run on NSM HPC systems.md

 ![running the application](https://github.com/user-attachments/assets/9a37669c-4eb3-4067-a080-f1886e5dddac)

 ### B) Non-Interactive Mode

 You can also run the application using the job submission script.

+- Create a directory and navigate into it (If already have one, navigate into it)

-- Create a file named _job.sh_ with the following content:
+- Create a file _job.sh_ with the following content:
 This is a script used to submit a job to a computing cluster.
 It automates the job setup, runs your application, and handles input/output.

 ```bash